doughmination/LICENCING/derivative-licence-permissions/2026-03-28-AriaRees-ESAL-DP.md

 Scope
 -----
-This permission applies solely to the creation and use of a derivative licence for projects controlled or operated by The Starlit Court.
+This permission applies solely to the creation and use of a derivative licence for projects controlled or operated by Aria Rees.
 This permission is applied to version 1.4 of ESAL, or later, unless explicitly updated at a later date